 We’ve touched on some of the potential implications of liens, but let’s talk more about what they can mean for business owners when deciding whether to extend credit or work with a customer.

-First and foremost, liens can be a sign that the person or business entity has had financial troubles.
+First and foremost, liens can be a sign that the person or business entity has had financial troubles and other business reputation issues.
 This could mean they have a history of not paying their debts on time or at all, which may make them a higher risk for defaulting on any new debt.

 Not to mention, having a lien placed on your property can affect your credit score and make it harder to receive financing in the future.
 It also shows you may have had trouble managing your finances or paying your debts in the past.
 Naturally, this could be a red flag for potential business partners.